MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-supported-platforms.md

 | MapR 5.0-5.2 | [Machine Learning Server for Hadoop](machine-learning-server-hadoop-install.md)| Edge nodes only |

 You can install Machine Learning Server on open source Apache Hadoop from [http://hadoop.apache.org](http://hadoop.apache.org) but we can only offer support for commercial distributions.

-We support Apache Spark 2.0 and 2.4 through a Hadoop distribution on CDH, HDP, or MapR.

 ## Machine Learning Server 9.2.1